ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned implementing a queue backed by a linked list.
 - Learned reviewing linked list queue behavior with a quiz.
 - Learned trees in general and binary trees specifically.
+- Learned inserting nodes into a binary tree.